ipni/specs/reader-privacy.md

 #### Hashing and Encryption Function Upgrades

 All multihashes have a codec encoded in them.
-If a hashing or encryption function will have to rotate then different types of multihashes can coexist together and can be processed differently by IPNI implementations.
-It won't be possible to apply a fix retroactivelly to the data returned by previous lookup requests, however IPNI implementations should start blocking all new ones that use a compromised scheme.
+If a hashing or encryption funciton will have to rotate then different types of multihahses can coexist together and can be processed differently by IPNI implementations.
+It won't be possible to apply a fix retroactivelly to the data returned by previous lookup requests, however IPNI implementations can start blocking all new ones that use a compromised scheme, allowing some transtition period.

 Moving an IPNI implementation to a new hash / encryption function will involve reingesting all data from a scratch.
 Before Writer Privacy is impemented the index can be migrated over to new functions by reingesting all advertisement chains.
 With Writer Privacy, Publishers will have to republish advertisments